Yongyiphan/ScrapyMSEA/README.md

-Web Scraping For MSEA Calculator using Scrapy
+## Web Scraping For MSEA Calculator using Scrapy

-Implemented Methods to Scrape Equipments and Sets Effects
+* Implemented Methods to scrape
+    * Equipments and Sets Effects
+    * Character Information with Union Effects